 I always make sure that I’m at work early.
 I’m here much earlier than everyone else is every morning.
 I’m very professional with my image and in my actions as well.
 I make sure that I stay professional both inside and outside of the office of course.
 I always make sure that I’m reliable.
 I respect my guys and they respect me.
 They know that they can always rely on me for anything job-related or otherwise.
 I’m very responsible too.

-Can you describe DK?
+Can you describe DK, the president of Atlantic Solutions?
 What do you admire about him as a leader?

 Read the finale to this interview series by clicking here!